MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-custom-policies.md

 If the outdated Azure landing zone policy is assigned to any scope in your Azure estate, isn't part of an existing Azure landing zone custom policy initiative, and the parameter names and number haven't changed:

 - Replace the existing custom policy definition contents with the updated custom policy definition contents at the Azure landing zone intermediate root management group, for example `Contoso`.
-For detailed guidance, see the [Azure landing zones User Guide](https://aka.ms/alz/custompolicyupdate).
+For detailed guidance, see the [Azure landing zones user guide](https://aka.ms/alz/custompolicyupdate).

 #### Policies with changed parameters and not part of a custom policy initiative